semantifyit/schema-org-adapter/docu/dataModel.md

 <a name="Enumeration"></a>
 ### Enumeration

 An Enumeration is a specific type of <a href="#Class">Class</a>, for which predefined instances (<a href="#EnumerationMember">Enumeration Members</a>) exist.
 In practise, instead of creating a new instance for an Enumeration, predefined instances referenced by their IRI are used (the property `dayOfWeek` has the Enumeration `DayOfWeek` as range.
-In this example the predefined instance `http://schema.org/Saturday` is used as value for the Enumeration):
+In this example the predefined instance with the @id `http://schema.org/Saturday` is used as value for the Enumeration):

 ```json
 {